christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

         self.r = random.randint(0, RATING_RANGE -1)
 ```

-and I implemented a simple game, where one could think logical that :
+and implement a simple game, in which one could think logical that :

 1- a better agent should win more often when playing with a lower agent